gyorilab/adeft/CONTRIBUTING.md

 Python version compatibility and unicode
 ----------------------------------------
-Adeft is Python 3 only.
-Compatibility with Python 3.5 is maintained.
-This means that features only available in later versions of Python such as f-strings should not be used when contributing to Adeft.
+Adeft is compatible with Python versions 3.5 and later.
+Features available in later  versions but not in Python 3.5 such as f-strings should not be used when contributing to Adeft.

 Documentation
 -------------